grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the weapons he had created.

-Another hour had passed as he worked, and Hemi intuited that it might be time to check on the sub with the ram.
+Another hour had passed as he worked, and Hemi intuited that it might be time to check on the _Grackle_.
 He lifted the big crescent wrench and smacked it against the hull of the _Gnat_ with all his might.
 Shakes lowered his head and looked around at the clanging sound that managed to creep across to him just above the racket of the diesel engine, and saw Hemi giving him a "kill it" gesture.
 Shakes gave Hemi a thumbs up and then throttled back.

 The sound of the engine died down enough to give Hemi a tremendous sense of relief.
 Shakes pointed to the engine kill button on the wall and Hemi thumbed the button.
 True silence --- silence like Hemi had never quite experienced before in all his years on submarines --- overtook the small boat.